Oil prices rise over fears about wider Middle East conflict

 Brent crude jumped more than 5% at one stage to 89 US dollars a barrel, before edging back slightly to stand 3.3% higher at 87.27 US dollars.

-Swissquote Bank’s markets expert said the attack “sent a panic wave into financial markets”, although London’s blue chip share index was propped up by gains from defence stocks and oil giants, with the FTSE 100 Index up 2.15 points at 7496.73 soon after opening.
+Swissquote Bank’s markets expert said the attack “sent a panic wave into financial markets”, although London’s blue chip share index was boosted by gains from defence stocks and oil giants, with the FTSE 100 Index up 0.4% or 33.4 points at 75327.96 in mid-morning trading on Monday.

 While Israel is not an oil producer, there are concerns that the conflict could spark uncertainty across the entire Middle Eastern region and in particular affect major producers Iran and Saudi Arabia.